junxit/us-congress-bills-117/metadata.md

 - 2021-03-09 — On passage Passed without objection.
 - 2021-03-09 — Passed/agreed to in House: On passage Passed without objection.
 - 2021-03-10 — Received in the Senate, read twice.
+- 2021-03-17 — Amendment SA 1400 agreed to in Senate by Unanimous Consent.
+- 2021-03-17 — Amendment SA 1400 proposed by Senator Padilla for Senator Tester. (consideration: CR S1620; text: CR S1620) In the nature of a substitute.
+- 2021-03-17 — Measure laid before Senate by unanimous consent. (consideration: CR S1620)
+- 2021-03-17 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S1620)
+- 2021-03-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S1620)
+- 2021-03-17 — Senate amendment agreed to: Amendment SA 1400 agreed to in Senate by Unanimous Consent.
+- 2021-03-17 — Senate amendment proposed (on the floor): Amendment SA 1400 proposed by Senator Padilla for Senator Tester.
+- 2021-03-17 — Senate amendment submitted